Rating Methodology

 Human Due Diligence Required

 Grades of AA and above cannot be achieved through automated analysis alone.
-They require a structured human due diligence review conducted by senior analysts with extensive experience in software risk assessment.
+They require a structured human due diligence review conducted by senior analysts with extensive experience in agentic systems, software risk assessment, and AI governance.

-For a repository to be considered for AA or AAA, it must first achieve a minimum automated score of A (7.50+).
-The automated score establishes the quantitative floor; the human review determines whether the qualitative factors support elevation above that floor.
+For an agent output to be considered for AA or AAA, it must first achieve a minimum automated score of A (7.50+).
+The automated score establishes the quantitative floor; the human review determines whether the qualitative factors — including the agent’s governance posture, the human–agent partnership dynamics, and long-term reliability trajectory — support elevation above that floor.

 Cryptographic Verification

-Every Open Rating is sealed via cryptographic attestation at the time of issuance.
+Every Open Rating is sealed as a Verification Event Envelope (VEE) via cryptographic attestation at the time of issuance.
+The VEE taxonomy supports multiple event types — CODE_QUALITY, AGENT_GOVERNANCE, COMPLIANCE_CHECK, MODEL_ATTESTATION — enabling a unified trust infrastructure for the agentic economy.
 The on-chain record is a compact attestation containing the essential elements needed to verify the rating’s existence and integrity.

-commit_hash: first 20 bytes of rated commit SHA
+revision_hash: first 20 bytes of assessed output SHA

 grade: letter grade enum (D=0 ...
 AAA=7)